 If you connected an LED and resistor just like this, and it didn’t light, check to make sure that the anode (the long leg) of the LED is connected to the resistor, and the cathode (the short leg) is connected to the ground wire.

 Below, as shown in Figure 22, the three LED’s are connected in parallel using two rows.
-They are then connected to power and ground by connecting the rows to the red power row and the ground row.
+They are then connected to power and ground by connecting the rows to the voltage row and the ground row.
 These three LEDs are in parallel with each other.